 Let’s start with the accommodations.
 All accommodations here either have oceanfront, partial ocean, or resort views.
 Either one you pick, you’re guaranteed to get an ocean-style luxury room.
-Basic guest rooms will cost you about $400 per night during the off-season.
+Basic guest rooms will cost you about $800 per night during the off-season.
 Suites are obviously more spacious and offer extra seating areas in the rooms.
 They also include a personal concierge.
-An average suite will cost you about $1,000 per night.
+An average suite will cost you about $1,500 – per night.
+It all depends on what days of the year you are booking.
 The Flagler Club, a smaller boutique hotel within The Breakers, offers even more exclusive rooms for those who can fork out the price.
-Expect to pay at least $1,300 a night for the most basic room in the club.
+Expect to pay at least $1,800 a night for the most basic room in the club.

 The resort offers nine different dining outlets that can satisfy all your cravings.
 From steakhouses to seafood bars, The Breakers has fine dining options at different locations within the resort.
 You can dine indoors, poolside, or with an ocean view.
 If you’ve gotten too comfy in your robe to get downstairs, some in-room service will provide you with a menu that’s just as good.
 Don’t miss brunch if you happen to be there on a Sunday morning.
 You’ll be glad that you stayed for it.

 The Breakers Hotel claims to be the originators of rest and relaxation.
 They do it with such finesse that you’ll never want a hotel stay any other way.
 Once you’ve stayed at The Breakers, you’ll understand what luxury lodging truly means.

 How To Have A Grand Getaway At Florida’s Breakers Hotel article published on BigCityReview.com© 2022